unnivm/tracelm-java-agent/README.md

 Gain deep visibility into your LLM calls — track latency, errors, and model usage with zero code changes.

+## 🤔 Why TraceLM?

+LLM applications are hard to debug and monitor.

+TraceLM solves this by:
+- Capturing LLM calls without modifying your code
+- Providing real-time latency and usage insights
+- Enabling production-grade observability for AI systems

 🚀 Overview

 TraceLens is a lightweight LLM observability system for Java applications built using a Java Agent.